Thermodynamics of $z=4$ Ho\v{r}ava-Lifshitz black holes

 Although it is possible to solve \eqref{eqn:temp} for $r_+$ in terms of the other thermodynamic variables, the resultant expressions are cumbersome.
 It is easier to use\footnote{ The calculations considerably simplify if $k=0$, as we show in appendix \ref{app:k0case}.}

 Note how the redefinitions \eqref{eqn:transformations} affect $V$, $H$, $U$, and $Y$, but not $T$.
 One can easily check that eq. (\ref{tempinf}) gives the temperature (\ref{eqn:temp}) which is also obtained in \cite{chen2009} by investigating the fermion tunneling effects \cite{Kerner:2007rr}.
-We can find the thermodynamic volume and the quantity conjugate to $m$, $\mu$, and $\kappa$ respectively as
+We can find the thermodynamic volume and the quantities conjugate to $m$, $\mu$, and $\kappa$ respectively as \begin{widetext}